The squirrels have not yet found

 By Carolyn Chilton Casas

-Carolyn Chilton Casas has lived on the Central Coast for 53 years, the perfect landscape for a love of hiking and playing beach volleyball.
-She is a Reiki master who often explores ways of healing in her writing.
-Her articles and poems have appeared in Braided Way, Energy, A Network for Grateful Living, Reiki News Magazine, and in other publications.
-You can read more of her work on Facebook, Instagram (mindfulpoet_), and in her first collection of poems, “Our Shared Breath.”
+Carolyn Chilton Casas has lived on the Central Coast for 55 years, the perfect landscape for a love of hiking and playing beach volleyball.
+She is a Reiki master and teacher who often explores ways of healing in the articles she writes for energy and wellness magazines in several countries.
+Her poetry has been published in numerous journals and anthologies including “The Wonder of Small Things: Poems of Peace and Renewal.”
+More of her work can be found on Facebook and Instagram and in her second collection of poetry, “Under the Same Sky.”